-Social insurance: Employed persons in the private sector and beneficiaries of work injury and unemployment programs.
+Social insurance: Employed persons in the private sector and beneficiaries of the work injury or unemployment programs.
+Public-sector employees also received Family benefits paid directly by their employer.

 Social assistance: Beneficiaries of the social insurance, individual account, or social assistance programs.